Rate-Induced Tipping to Metastable Zombie Fires: Introduction

 \section{Introduction}

 Tipping points, or critical transitions, are instabilities known to occur in natural and human systems subjected to changing external conditions, or external inputs.
-They may be explained in layman's terms as a sudden and large change in the state of a system in response to a small or slow change in the external input.
+They may be explained in layman's terms as {\sw an abrupt} and large change in the state of a system in response to a small or slow change in the external input.
 The change in the state of the system may be permanent or transient.

-Climate change presents an immediate and urgent challenge to the global community, and is an important factor for tipping points in natural systems.
-An immense amount of research is being conducted to predict and prevent its worst effects.
+{\sw Climate change is an important factor for tipping points in natural systems. } An immense amount of research is being conducted to predict and prevent its worst effects.
 Hand in hand with this research effort, interest in tipping has accelerated due to theorised~\cite{Lenton1786,ritchie_overshooting_2021} and observed~\cite{caesar_rahmstorf_robinson_feulner_saba_2018, boers_rypdal2021} tipping points in the earth system caused by climate change.
 Many of the tipping elements identified in~\cite{Lenton1786}, for example the loss of Arctic sea ice or the shutdown of the Atlantic Meridional Overturning Circulation, can be captured by elaborate, high-resolution mathematical models referred to as General Circulation Models (GCMs).
-Additionally, there are tipping elements in the earth system that are not captured by GCMs, such as Amazon rainforest dieback~\cite{cox_betts_collins_harris_huntingford_jones_2004,boulton_lenton_boers_2022}, that may have an equally strong global impact.
-In this paper, we use a conceptual soil-carbon model with time-varying climate as an external input to describe one such tipping element, namely a release of gigatonnes of carbon from temperature-sensitive peat soils into the atmosphere.
+In this paper, we use a conceptual soil-carbon model with time-varying climate as an external input to describe a tipping element that is not captured by GCMs: A release of gigatonnes of carbon from temperature-sensitive peat soils into the atmosphere via so-called ``Zombie fires"~\cite{BBC2021} that disappear from the surface, smoulder underground during the winter, and ``come back to life" in the spring.